FabbriniMarco/16S-KrakenBracken-Pipeline/README.md

 kraken16S -i rawseqs/
 ```

-You can also perform reference genome filtering, such as the human genome, by binding a BMTagger-indexed genome located in the folder '/mnt/databases/bmtagger', as follows:
+You can also perform reference genome filtering, such as with the human genome, by binding a BMTagger-indexed genome located in the folder '/mnt/databases/bmtagger', as follows:

 ``` bash
 # In this example I have a BMTagger-indexed database in the local path '/mnt/luks/databases/hg38'